stebrech/accessible-pdf/_basics/defining-pdf-tags-in-indesign.md

 2. open the last section called “Export Tagging”;
 3. and choose the appropriate tag in the last dropdown field, labeled as “PDF” → “Tag”.

 You’re able to assign any heading tag to a paragraph style.
-There is also the possibility to select “Artifact” if the text has not relevant information, read more about this in [“Unimportant and decorative objects as artifact”](https://accessible-pdf.info/en/basics/unimportant-and-decorative-objects-as-artifact/").
+There is also the possibility to select “Artifact” if the text has not relevant information, read more about this in “[Defining artifacts in InDesign”](https://accessible-pdf.info/en/basics/defining-artifacts-in-indesign/)”.

 ### Set all tags at once